-Developed by Google, Android is the operating system [link to operating systems page] of choice for all Samsung, Sony, HTC, Motorola and Google mobile devices.
+Developed by Google, Android is the operating system of choice for all Samsung, Sony, HTC, Motorola and Google mobile devices.

 Bluetooth is a short-range wireless technology that uses radio waves to enable different electronic devices to communicate with each other.
 The name comes from the Danish King Harald Bluetooth, who helped to unite warring countries in the 10th century.

 A smartphone dual-lens camera allows users to apply different effects to their photos, such as increased depth of field, as well as various angles and effects.
-The upcoming iPhone 7 [link to iPhone 7 page] is rumoured to be sporting one of these.
+The iPhone 7 is rumoured to be sporting one of these.